 Audio mixing is a complex and fascinating process that requires both technical knowledge and artistic intuition.

-Whether you’re working in a professional studio, creating your own music at home, or managing the sound for a live event, one of the most essential tools at your disposal is the humble fader.
+Whether you’re working in a professional studio, creating your own music at home, or managing the sound for a live event, the fader is one of the most fundamental tools you have at your disposal.

 What are faders on a mixer?